β‘ Lesson 18: Eevee Real-Time Rendering

 π Indirect Lighting

-Step 1: Add irradiance volume
+Step 1: Add volume light probe

 Sthen drag - Should encompass object and nearby area